REGOVAR/Sandbox/sandbox/jobim_poster/v2bis_text.md

 Bioinformaticians
 - I want to be free to do what I want
 - I want to use the software I want
-- I want to spend more time developping my pipelines rather than running them for others
+- I want to spend more time developing my pipelines rather than running them for others
-- No time to spend on an enduser graphical interface
+- I don't have time to spend on an enduser graphical interface

 Geneticists
 - I don't want to see any command line
 - I just want to click on a button to get my results
-- I'm interruptable, I do many things at the same time
+- I'm interruptible, I do many things at the same time
 - I don't want to be stuck while waiting for my results
 - I need a clear report for accreditation

 Hospital/IT Department
-- Difficulty to install custom  applications on our servers
+- It's difficult to install custom applications on our servers
-- No time to struggle with their weird dependancies
+- I don't have time to struggle with their weird dependencies
-- Deployment shall be easy
+- Deployment should be easy
-- Access must be secured
+- Access must be secure
-- No money
+- I don't have money to spare

 Regovar
 - Open source and free
 - 7 hospitals, but also open to everyone
 - Able to run all pipelines
-- All data stored on local securized server
+- All data stored on secure local servers
-- Allow and simplify the sharing of pipelines, panels, filters and statistics
+- Allows and simplifies the sharing of pipelines, panels, filters and statistics
 - For diagnosis and research

 GIRCI Grand-Ouest